Upper Brookfield, Queensland: Education

 Upper Brookfield State School is a government primary (Prep-6) school for boys and girls at 496 Upper Brookfield Road (27.4780°S 152.8691°E).
 In 2018, the school had an enrolment of 54 students with 7 teachers (4 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Upper Brookfield.
-The nearest secondary school in Kenmore State High School in Kenmore to the south-east.
+There are no secondary schools in Upper Brookfield.
+The nearest government secondary school is Kenmore State High School in Kenmore to the south-east.